xiaqu-stone/Automated-Competitor-Feature-Watcher-Summarizer/README.md

-# ACFWS - Automated Competitor Feature Watcher & Summarizer (MVP)
+# ACFWS - Automated Competitor Feature Watcher & Summarizer

-A 6-hour MVP that monitors competitor announcements and uses Google Gemini to identify new feature releases.
+A competitive intelligence system that monitors competitor announcements and uses Google Gemini to identify new feature releases.
+Now with Web interface for easy team collaboration!

 ## Quick Start